grassator/mass/README.md

 ## License

-Copyright (c) 2020 Dmitriy Kubyskin (unless noted otherwise in the code).
+Copyright (c) 2020 Dmitriy Kubyshkin (unless noted otherwise in the code).

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation